-It’s often worth footing the bill for law school since a degree can lead to a long and lucrative career, but you’ll need to explore all of your student aid options so you can make your education as affordable as possible.
+Becoming a lawyer can lead to a long and lucrative career, but you’ll need to explore all of your student aid options so you can make your education as affordable as possible.

-This guide will help you learn all about law school loans, including which lenders we think are best.
+This guide will help you learn all about law school loans, a specific type of graduate student loans, including which lenders we rated the best.

 In this guide:

 - Use All the Federal Aid Available to You

 - LendEDU’s Best Law School Loans